← Help center

 Why claims still get denied

-The certificate doesn’t guarantee approval — it removes the most common denial reason.
+The certificate doesn’t guarantee approval.
+It removes the most common denial reason.
 Claims still get denied when:

 • The damage isn’t documented (photos + dates + receipts).